- MonEDT | Online schedule

 Ibou (in French : Identifier mes Besoins pour Outiller mon parcours Universitaire) is a tool that helps you assess your skills and consequently refine your academic path.

-Many surveys on various topics are available: they will give a precise overview of your strengths and weaknesses.
+Many surveys on various topics are available and will, for instance, help evaluate your working methods, determine potential causes for failure, or provide guidelines as for writing your Master's thesis.
+They will give a precise overview of your strengths and weaknesses.
 After each survey session, you will be provided with a list of resources to help you develop the skills that you seem to be missing.

 For further information